NorfairKing/smos/smos-docs-site/pages/building-installation.markdown

 }
 ```

-Note that we have to use `builtins.fetchGit` and cannot use `fetchFromGitHub` because this needs to be fetched at evaluation time.

 #### Using the cachix cache

 If you use cachix, you can use `cachix use smos` to use the smos cachix cache.